$0 Pennsylvania Foster Care Quick-Start Checklist

 The Three Required Clearances

-Before you can be licensed anywhere in Pennsylvania, every adult in your household must complete three background clearances.
-In Philadelphia, your CUA coordinates this process, but you initiate each one:
+Before you can be licensed anywhere in Pennsylvania, every adult age 18 or older who will reside in the foster home for 30 or more days in a calendar year must complete the required background clearances.
+In Philadelphia, your licensing agency coordinates this process, but you initiate each one:

 Act 34 — Criminal History (PATCH): Processed through the Pennsylvania State Police at epatch.pa.gov.
-Free for volunteer foster parent applicants.
+The current fee for foster/adoptive parent applicants is $22; the volunteer category is free.
 Results are typically available within days.

 Act 33 — Child Abuse Clearance: Processed through the Pennsylvania DHS ChildLine portal.
-Also free for foster parent applicants.
-Results take one to two weeks.
+The current fee for foster/adoptive parent applicants is $13; the volunteer category is free.
+Results are mailed within 14 days after receipt by the Verification Unit.

 Act 114 — FBI Fingerprint (IdentoGO): Required for all applicants regardless of how long they've lived in Pennsylvania.
-Costs $22–$27.
+The current DHS fee for a foster/adoptive parent applicant is $24.95, increasing to $27.95 on October 1, 2026.
 Processing takes two to six weeks.
 This is the longest lead-time item — schedule it first.

 The order in which you initiate these clearances matters.
 Start your FBI fingerprint appointment in the first week of deciding to move forward, and submit your Act 33 and Act 34 in that same week.
 Done correctly, all three results arrive within the same 30-day window, which keeps your application moving without delays.